PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

    - Select a Platform(Linux / Windows)
    - Select a bluprint

+> Important : Please select minimum 1GB Memeory to be able to install Go package without an issue.

 > For this tutorial, we will host a static website for the demonstrate purpose, so we select `Linux OS Debian v10.8` only; However, feel free to choose whichever OS you are confortable with and a blueprints for applications listed below.

-> Important: Please select minimum 1GB Memeory to be able to install Go package without an issue.

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/f6de655d-d20d-4682-8526-88f38529e37d" width="11%"></img>